pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/tmp.md

 #### Concept Explanations:

-> 🧠 **Sudo**:
-Sudo is a program for Unix-like operating systems that allows users to run commands with the security privileges of superuser (root).
-It allows a regular user to perform tasks that typically require administrator (root) privileges without needing to log in directly as root.

-> 🧠 **APT**:
-APT (Advanced Package Tool) is a free software user interface for installing and removing software on Debian-based Linux distributions.
-It handles package installations and dependencies.

 > 🧠 **Getent**:
 A utility that extracts important information from system databases (e.g., groups, users, etc.) in a simple and efficient way.